-- There are currently three 1P kerbside spaces on the northern side of Preston Street opportunity - There are sizeable gaps along Preston Street, between Pakington Street and the Simms Place driveway.
+- There are currently three 1P kerbside spaces on the Figure 3-17: northern side of Preston Street - There are sizeable gaps along Preston Street, between Pakington Street and the Simms Place driveway.
 Two extra bays could fit within this space - These two bays should be subject to further investigation and site inspection.